Hebo/chompy/README.md

 Chompy can automatically download videos from a Youtube playlist, including your "Watch Later" list.
 To enable this, set the `PLAYLIST_SYNC` environment variable.

-To sync private playlists (such as the Watch Later playlist), you need to add your cookies in a file named `.ytdl-cookies.txt` to the downloads folder.
+To sync private playlists (such as the "Watch Later" playlist), you need to add your cookies in a file named `.ytdl-cookies.txt` within the downloads folder.
 See the [youtube-dl instructions](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#how-do-i-pass-cookies-to-youtube-dl) for how to extract cookies into the correct format.

 ```bash
 docker run -e "PLAYLIST_SYNC=https://www.youtube.com/playlist?list=PLMM9FcCPG72z8fGbr-R4mLXebKcV45tkR" chompy